Video Is Graph: Structured Graph Module for Video Action Recognition: Experiments

 \subsection{MMVRAC Fisheye Video-based Action Recognition competition (ICCV2021)}

 The SGN network was used in the 1st solution in MMVRAC Fisheye Video-based Action Recognition competition (ICCV21).
-In Table.~\ref{uav} we report the performances of our SGN and the top-3 solutions.
-The final 1st-place solution is an ensemble of multi-models trained by several training strategies.
+In Table.~\ref{uav} we report the performance of our SGN and the top-3 solutions.
+The final 1st-place solution is an ensemble of multiple models trained by several training strategies.